-30 seeds The French Breakfast Radish is an oblong radish witch sometimes has crunchy round red white roots.
-French Breakfast radish is known for its vibrant coloring and is also known as Flambeau, Flambo and Les Radis Petit Déjeuner.
+Here is the French Breakfast Radish, Raphanus sativus.
+This is an oblong radish witch sometimes has crunchy round red white roots.
+The French Breakfast radish is known for its vibrant coloring and is also known as Flambeau, Flambo and Les Radis Petit Déjeuner.
+They get to around 3 inches long and dark pink on top with white on the bottom.
+This radish variety is a bit more spicy then others and has a bite to it!
 Radishes can be useful as companion plants for many other crops, probably because their pungent odor deters such insect pests as aphids.
-This is a great starter vegetable for new gardeners 40 days
+This is also a great starter vegetable for new gardeners.
+Open pollinated, 40 days.

 French Breakfast Radish